camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/30-migrate-server.html.md

 The recommended upgrade steps are:

 * Stop all process applications.
-* Stop and delete the 7.1 camunda BPM platform EAR, RAR and webapps.
+* Stop and delete the 7.1 camunda BPM platform EAR, RAR and web applications.
 * Delete the J2E connection factory and activation specification created for camunda BPM 7.1.
 * Stop the server.
 * Delete all camunda BPM related libraries from the `$WAS_HOME/lib/ext` directory. `$WAS_HOME` is usually located at `/opt/IBM/WebSphere/AppServer`.